Updated as of November 2024

 These 14 competitive jurisdictions shown in green (13 states plus Washington DC) account for one-third of U.S. electricity power production and consumption.
 The designation of “competitive jurisdiction” in this paper is defined as a jurisdiction that:

-–Enables nearly all classes of customers to be able to choose a retail supplier without cumbersome restrictions or limitations, and,
+• Enables nearly all classes of customers to be able to choose a retail supplier without cumbersome restrictions or limitations, and;

-–That the utilities in these jurisdictions have divested all (or nearly all) of their generation assets and are primarily wires-only delivery service companies.
+• The utilities in these jurisdictions have divested all (or nearly all) of their generation assets and are primarily wires-only delivery service companies.
 Consequently, the generating assets in these states are not included in the rate base of these delivery service utilities.
 Therefore, they compete within the wholesale power market parameters in place for business revenues.

 Figure 6 – Percentage of Load Switched in the 14 Competitive Jurisdictions